erdnaxeli/castblock/README.md

 * `--category`: specify the category of segment to skip.
   It can be repeated to specify many categories.
   Default to "sponsor".
+* `--mute-ads`: enable auto mute during native YouTube ads.
+These are different from in-video sponsors, and are typically blocked by browser extension ad blockers

 ## Contributing